 A word from Maria C. Carrillo, Ph.D., Chief Science Officer, Alzheimer's Association

 "We are entering a new phase of Alzheimer's treatment.
-ALZ-NET is the tool that will help us translate therapies into care that provides the most benefit to people living with the disease and their caregivers, in all communities.
-In collaboration with partners and scientific leaders, we are looking to develop the future of treatment and diagnostics by collecting data in real-world settings."
+ALZ-NET is the tool that will help us translate emerging diagnostic tools and therapies into care that provides the most benefit to people living with the disease and their caregivers, in all communities.
+In collaboration with partners, medical professionals and scientific leaders, we are looking to develop the future of diagnosis, treatment and care by collecting and integrating data from real-world settings."

-This will be a provider enrolled network.
-Clinicians and specialists who participate in ALZ-NET will register their patients' experiences with new FDA-approved Alzheimer’s disease therapies, including safety and effectiveness.
-View the ALZ-NET Protocol Synopsis (PDF).
+Clinicians and specialists who participate in ALZ-NET will register their patients' experiences therapies, including safety and effectiveness.

 For questions about timing and participation, or other inquiries about ALZ-NET, please contact email@example.com.